Brejesh-5784/ProjectPlanner_AI/new-project/README.md

 ## Usage

-1. Open `http://localhost:3000` in your browser
+1. Open the application in your browser
 2. Chat with the AI assistant about your project
 3. Describe your goals, timeline, and requirements
 4. AI will generate a comprehensive project plan